-In that post I talk about one of my favorite ways to boost my online arbitrage sourcing: using subscriptions to OA sourcing tools that speed up the sourcing process, streamline the tasks involved, and increase your OA profits.
+One of my (Rebecca) favorite ways to boost my online arbitrage sourcing is using subscriptions to OA sourcing tools that speed up the sourcing process, streamline the tasks involved, and increase your OA profits.

 There are a few main types of subscriptions you can use to do your online sourcing:

-- Daily deal lists (Gated List, Rabbit Hole Riches, etc)
+- Daily deal lists (FBA Insiders, Newbie Nuggets, Rabbit Hole Riches, Gated List, etc)

 - Scanning tools (OAXray and Tactical Arbitrage)

-- Tools to help with making buying decisions (Keepa, How Many, Scanalyze, etc)
+- Tools to help with making buying decisions (Keepa, How Many, RevSeller, etc)

 When I first got started with OA, I had some reservations about paying money to get daily deal lists or a Chrome extension: